-Circa 1886 is one of many restaurants around the Charleston participating in September Restaurant Week.
+Circa 1886 is one of many restaurants in Charleston participating in January Restaurant Week.
 The goal is to showcase the thriving culinary scene in the Lowcountry.
 Throughout the week, Circa 1886 will offer three signature courses for $45.Visit Website >

 For an exquisite dinner with intimate ambiance, our own Circa 1886.Visit Website >

 Ted's on East Bay Street is home to our favorite sandwich, the house roasted wagyu beef with carmelized onions, sauteed exotic mushrooms, and blue cheese garlic aioli.Visit Website >

 For outdoor dining with fast, casual breakfast, lunch and weekend brunch, visit Kitchen 208 on lower King Street.Visit Website >

 A carriage ride is an ideal way to see Charleston and hear some local legends, history, and lore.Visit Website >